-Boston Scientific Corporation's 2019 Compliance Declaration to BSC's California Comprehensive Compliance Program
+Boston Scientific Corporation's 2023 Declaration of Compliance to our California Comprehensive Compliance Program

-Based on an assessment as of June 30, 2019, to our knowledge, Boston Scientific Corporation, in all material respects, is in compliance with Boston Scientific Corporation's California Comprehensive Compliance Program (see attached) as well as the requirements of California Health and Safety Code, Division 104, Part 15, Chapter 8, Sections 119400-119402 (the "Statute"), as in effect on June 30, 2019, based on our good faith understanding of the requirements of the Statute as it may apply to medical device manufacturers.
-In conjunction with this declaration please note that, from time to time, through audits, our disclosure program, or otherwise, Boston Scientific Corporation may identify potential or actual violations of provisions of our compliance program, including the California Comprehensive Compliance Program and the annual limit on gifts to individual medical or health care professionals.
+Based on an assessment as of June 30, 2023, to our knowledge, Boston Scientific Corporation, in all material respects, is in compliance with Boston Scientific Corporation's California Comprehensive Compliance Program, as well as the requirements of California Health and Safety Code, Division 104, Part 15, Chapter 8, Sections 119400-119402 (the "Statute"), based on our good faith understanding of the requirements of the Statute as it may apply to medical device manufacturers.
+In conjunction with this Declaration, please note that, from time to time, through audits, our disclosure program, or otherwise, Boston Scientific Corporation may identify potential or actual violations of provisions of our compliance program, including the California Comprehensive Compliance Program and the annual limit on gifts to individual medical or health care professionals.
 In those instances, Boston Scientific Corporation promptly investigates and responds appropriately to any violations consistent with our policies addressing noncompliance or misconduct, as described in the California Comprehensive Compliance Program.